Frequently Asked Questions

 Are there goods and services exempt from the resort tax?

 Yes.
-As listed in the District’s governing ordinance in section 10.
+As listed in the District’s governing Ordinance 98-01 in section 4, Item 10.

 Are Fundraiser, Charity and Community Service events required to collect the resort tax?